Chomenor/ioef-cmod/new-filesystem-readme.md

 NOTE that certain types of content such as crosshairs, enhanced texture mods, and VMs that work by overriding the ID paks will not work out of baseq3 due to the new precedence policy.
 These mods are still supported in this filesystem, but they need to be manually enabled by placing their pk3s in a directory called "basemod" instead of baseq3.
 This system gives the user control over which pk3s are allowed to modify the game and makes the game much more stable overall.

-For a more detailed overview of the precedence changes refer to this [precedence chart](new-filesystem-precedence.png).
+For a more technical overview of the precedence changes refer to this [precedence chart](new-filesystem-precedence.png).

 # Mod Settings Option